energysistem/manuals/44373-Party 6/en/16- iluminación.md

-## Iluminación.
+## Lights

-Tu *Energy Party 6* cuenta con un juego de luces LED que te ayudará a animar la fiesta.
-Estas luces tienen varios modos de funcionamiento que podrás cambiar mediante el botón *Modos de iluminación* (13):
+Your *Energy Party 6* features a set of LED lights that will help you to enliven your parties.
+These lights feature several operating modes that you will be able to change pressing the *Lighting modes* button (13):

-  - OFF: Las luces permanecerán apagadas.
+  - OFF: Lights remain off.
-  - ON: Las luces permanecerán encendidas en color azul.
+  - ON: Lights remain on and glow blue.
-  - Pulse: Las luces irán cambiando al ritmo de la música.
+  - Pulse: Lights change colour to the beat of the music.
-  - Breathe: Las luces realizarán transiciones suaves de color.
+  - Breathe: Smooth light colour transitions.